-- Routes will be chosen and planned taking into account the personal information provided on the Consent Forms, including fitness, medical conditions, disabilities etc, to ensure as much as possible a rewarding, fulfilling and achievable walk.
-Particular attention will be given to dynamic route choice during the event, to take into account changing weather, ground conditions, ability, fitness etc. - Our language will be clear and concise, with demonstrations and practical learning if appropriate. - We will provide outdoor footwear, clothing, gear and equipment (if required) for all participants, free of charge - We will ensure as much as possible that meeting points (pubs, cafes etc) are easy to find, offer ample parking, have public transport links (if possible) and are of a very good standard.
-We will always ensure that the meeting points are expecting us. - If the event includes overnight stays, then we will ask the the accommodation and/or food provider to offer a range of vegetarian options, and to cater for dietary requirements (if requested). - All TeamWalking Mountain Leaders will engender an environment supportive of lone participants and people who are new to outdoor activities.
+- Routes will be chosen and planned taking into account the purpose of the walk, weather & ground conditions, season, location as well as personal information provided on the Consent Forms, including fitness, medical conditions, disabilities etc, to ensure as much as possible a rewarding, fulfilling and achievable walk.
+Particular attention will be given to dynamic route choice during the event, to take into account changing weather, ground conditions, ability, fitness etc. - Our language will be clear and concise, with demonstrations and practical learning if appropriate. - We will provide outdoor footwear, clothing, gear and equipment (if required) for all participants, free of charge. - We will ensure as much as possible that meeting points (pubs, cafes etc) are easy to find, offer ample parking, have public transport links (if possible) and are of a good standard.
+We will always ensure that the meeting points are expecting us, if appropriate.

+- If the event includes overnight stays, then we will ask the the accommodation and/or food provider to offer a range of vegetarian options, and to cater for dietary requirements (if requested).
+All overnight stays, evening meals etc are optional and are not an integral part of the event, as people may be travelling daily from where they live etc. - All TeamWalking Mountain Leaders will engender an environment supportive of lone participants and people who are new to outdoor activities.
 This will be done through clear joining instructions, punctual timings, accessible meeting points and suitable venues for evening meals, usually at a pub (for events that include overnight stays).
-Ensure lone participants are safe to walk to their accommodation at the end of the evening.
+Ensure lone participants are safe to walk to their accommodation at the end of the evening and know where it is located.